Saved by the Bell: Reunions

 On April 9, 2006, Cartoon Network's Adult Swim announced that Saved by the Bell would air at midnight as a two-week special starting April 17.
 On April 19, 2006, Adult Swim also posted on their website that Saved by the Bell was back in production.
 A week later, the announcement was exposed as a joke.

 On March 27, 2009, NBC's Late Night with Jimmy Fallon launched a campaign to get the cast on board for a Saved by the Bell reunion.
 Fans signed an online petition and pledged their support for the cast to reunite on the show.
 Dennis Haskins, Lark Voorhies, Mario Lopez, Elizabeth Berkley, and Mark-Paul Gosselaar agreed to a reunion.
 Gosselaar reprised his role as Zack Morris in a skit on Late Night on June 8, 2009, while promoting his then current TNT drama, Raising the Bar.
 The spoof interview closed with a performance of "Friends Forever," originally by Zack Attack, where Zack played guitar and sang with backing from Fallon's house band, The Roots.
 Tiffani Thiessen posted a parody video to the website Funny or Die, where she claimed she was too busy to join the reunion.

 The cast reunited in August 2009 for a photo shoot in People.
 Diamond was not invited to participate in the photo shoot because of poor relationships with the rest of the cast.
 Diamond's image was also edited out of the 1989 cast photo that was used on the cover inset of an issue of People to show how the cast looked 20 years later.

 The cast convened again when Haskins, Diamond, Gosselaar, Voorhies, and Lopez did their own voices in a Saved by the Bell Saw parody, called "Sawed by the Bell", on "Boo Cocky", a season three episode of Robot Chicken.
 Gosselaar also provided audio commentary for the episode on the DVD.

-On February 4, 2015, the cast appeared on a skit on The Tonight Show Starring Jimmy Fallon while episodes of the program were taped in Los Angeles.
+On February 4, 2015, the cast appeared on a skit on The Tonight Show Starring Jimmy Fallon.
 Haskins, Gosselaar, Lopez, Berkley and Thiessen all participated, though Voorhies and Diamond did not, with Thiessen's real-life pregnancy, Lopez's involvement with Dancing with the Stars and Berkley's film Showgirls the targets of some of the humor.